 In the Torgue DLC, it's revealed she once dated Motor Momma, a stone-cold psycho who likes to eat people.
 Moxxi had to break it off with her after Motor Momma ate several of Moxxi's girlfriends.
 Yeah.
 You don't get out of that without some scars.

 Even more ridiculously minor than the one involving Corporal Reiss is hearing Mick Zaford relate his son's death to you over the echo.
 He sounds so frigging pissed, and he's already buried one son and now he's just lost his last surviving one, and adding in to it that Peter thought his dad didn't love him, hoping that he would after making trips to the family cash stash for a few more years.
 The Zafords aren't great people, but it's hard not to feel a tiny bit bad at offing Peter, though YMMV of course.

-Then you remember that Scooter threatened to kill that guy by himself.
+Then you remember that Scooter threatened to kill that guy by himself — and if you let the Preacher at the wake live long enough, he reveals that Scooter buried Lucky alive in an unmarked grave.
 Lucky had it coming, but still...
 Damn, that is sad.

 Perhaps a minor one compared to most of the others here, but one of the death quotes for the psychos is "I miss...
 Mr. Skaggles...
 He's... licking at my face..."